joe-dev-public/fac-ticketmaster-take-home-challenge/README.md

 ## The ask

-- Break these requirements into separate user stories.
-Bear in mind the requirements may not be a complete list, feel free to add more stories as you see fit
+- [x] Break these requirements into separate user stories.
+Bear in mind the requirements may not be a complete list,
+- [x] feel free to add more stories as you see fit.
 - Focus on the front end side of things - assume that the APIs already exist and work correctly for waiting list checks/submission/user sign in
-- On a new GitHub repo, create an issue for every user story
+- [x] On a new GitHub repo,
+- [x] create an issue for every user story
-- Decide which user story you are going to focus on for the take-home challenge
+- [ ] Decide which user story you are going to focus on for the take-home challenge
-- Attempt to complete the selected user story.
+- [ ] Attempt to complete the selected user story.
 Do not attempt to complete the whole feature!
-- If you fancy it, we welcome any critique or alternative suggestions for the design if you feel like it could be improved
+- [ ] If you fancy it, we welcome any critique or alternative suggestions for the design if you feel like it could be improved